OCA/sale-workflow/sale_sourced_by_line/README.rst

 Sale Sourced by Line
 ====================

-This module adds the possibility to source a line of sale order from a specific warehouse instead of using the warehouse of the sale order.
+This module adds the possibility to source a line meof sale order from a specific warehouse instead of using the warehouse of the sale order.

 This will create one procurement group per warehouse set in sale